stn1slv/kafka-sink-connector/README.md

 # Kafka Connect Sample Connector

-This repo contains a sample project that can be used to start off your own source connector for Kafka Connect.
+This repo contains a sample project that can be used to start off your own sink connector for Kafka Connect.

 ## Building the connector